ChilliCream/hotchocolate-docs/docs/schema.md

     .Create();
 ```

 _Hot Chocolate_ provides a collection of conventions and attributes to express a schema with POCOs.
 In many cases the default conventions should be enough, but from version 9 on we have centralised these conventions into two classes.
-If you do not like our default conventions or if you want to bring your own set of custom attributes then you can overwrite or extend the default conventions.
+If you do not like our default conventions or if you want to bring your own set of custom attributes, then you can overwrite or extend the default conventions.

 > If you want to read more about conventions head over [here](conventions.md).